 The predecessor of WhatsApp for PC.

 Well, from our mobile, but also from the desktop of our Windows PC, Linux or macOS, because as of lately, all chat and messaging applications have developed their own versions for computers.
-Do you remember when you was craving for a WhatsApp for PC?
+Do you remember when you were craving for a WhatsApp for PC?
 Well, a few years before it was released there was already an app of that kind that ran, not only on iOS and Android thanks to its APK installation file but also on Windows.
 We're talking about LINE, a chat, instant messaging, and VoIP application that offers you everything you expect from a piece of software of this nature (messages, videos, audio notes, photos free calls, etc.), as well as interesting new features only available in this application.

 - Chat and share files in groups.